Joako360/osm2city/doc/manual/preparation.rst

         ...

 The drawback of this advanced parameter setting is, that you might get difficult to interpret error messages, if you do something wrong.
 Python knowledge helps in that case.

+If you want to use your own variables, then make sure you prefix them with "_" (underscore) - otherwise the process will abort immediately because an unknown parameter was found.

 .. _chapter-generating-elevation-data-label: